California Forklift Accident Lawyers

 Forklift accidents can get complicated because of all the potential defendants present in the case.
 For example, you could be entitled to workers’ compensation benefits if the accident happened on the job.
 Workers’ compensation benefits can pay for rehabilitation costs, disability coverage, lost wages, and medical care.
 The purpose of these benefits is to cover the victim’s accident-related financial losses incurred while performing duties within the scope of their jobs.

-Keep in mind that injured employees who file a worker’s compensation claim cannot recover non-economic losses.
+Keep in mind that injured employees who file a workers’ compensation claim cannot recover non-economic losses.
 Non-economic damages include pain and suffering, loss of enjoyment of life, and other similar intangible losses.
-Also, injured employees cannot file an injury lawsuit against their employer if they choose to file a workers’ compensation claim.
+Generally, employees who file a workers’ compensation claim cannot also file an injury lawsuit against their employer, though some exceptions to this rule exist.

 Your Employer